okyeron/fates/install/norns/Norns_install_instructions_1.7.md

 When etcher is finished it will unmount your SD card.
 Remove the SD card and re-insert/mount it in your computer for the next steps.

-### SSH configuration
+### SSH and WiFi configuration

+The following assumes a "headless" situation without a keyboard or monitor attached to the pi.
+If you have a keyboard and monitor setup, use `sudo raspi-config` and set up wifi and ssh there.

+Create an empty file named `ssh` (lowercase, and be sure there's no file extension)

-Create a `wpa-supplicant.conf` file with your local wifi network settings.
+Next create a `wpa-supplicant.conf` file with your local wifi network settings.
 Change the country, router name, and key in the example below.

     country=US #(your country)
     update_config=1